-32As seen in Appendix Table A12, counties just inside these market boundaries and just outside the boundaries appear quite similar in 2000 and experienced similar trends on average between 2000 and 2010.
+34As seen in Appendix Table A14, counties on either side of these market boundaries appear quite similar in 2000 and experienced similar trends on average between 2000 and 2010.
 Between 2000 and 2010, counties just outside the market see a slightly larger drops in employment, smaller increases in poverty, less growth in the minority population, and more population aging when controlling for newspaper border fixed effects.
 However, these differences are small, for example, the difference in the employment decline is only 0.2 percent of the mean.